 Cost: FREE

-A full day of activities celebrating native plants, cohosted by Alpharetta Community Agriculture Program and the Georgia Native Plant Society.
-Birds and dragonflies both DEPEND on native plants to survive!
-Bring your binoculars (loaners available)
+Join us for a full day of activities celebrating native plants, cohosted by the Alpharetta Community Agriculture Program and the Georgia Native Plant Society.
+This event is perfect for bird watching enthusiasts and nature lovers, as both birds and dragonflies depend on native plants for survival!
+Don’t forget to bring your binoculars—loaners will be available.

-A family-friendly introduction to bird watching.
-We will start with an indoor program with birds and their songs, then walk the library grounds to put our new knowledge to the test!
+Join us for a family-friendly introduction to bird watching events that promote environmental education!
+We will kick off with an indoor program showcasing birds and their songs, followed by a walk around the library grounds to put our new knowledge to the test in observing Georgia wildlife.
+This nature program is presented in collaboration with the Garden Club.

 When: Friday, October 3, 4:00pm